 Operating system permissions deployed on the Session Store, combined with physical access controls, are the minimum requirements for protecting cardholder information from direct access.
 Additionally, you can use external tools to encrypt the Session Store.
 Full disk encryption is recommended because it normally does not interfere with performance.
 You can use dm-crypt on Linux servers or BitLocker on Windows servers for the encryption of data partitions.
 Self-encrypting hard drives are also an option.
 You should configure the size of your Session Store reasonably so that it does not keep data longer than is necessary.

 It is not easy to retrieve cardholder information directly from a Session Store.
 Session Store files are highly compressed and the various fields for cardholder information cannot be easily linked together by an attacker because they are strewn amidst millions of data points.
-The risk that an attacker will be able to retrieve complete credit card data is fairly low.
+The risk that an attacker is able to retrieve complete credit card data is fairly low.
 An attacker would need to either copy huge data files or use an analysis tool (for example, the AppMon Viewer) to distill credit card data from the large amount of metrics data.
 Both cases normally can be prevented, or at least detected, with secure system design.

 The Performance Warehouse, which stores performance metrics over a longer period of time in a relational database, is less likely to hold confidential data.
 PurePath information that contains confidential strings is usually stripped out.
 Access controls and encryption may also be applied to the Performance Warehouse database system.

 Business transactions can be defined in AppMon to capture a variety of data and parameters, including parameters that hold confidential values.
 For example, you can intentionally generate a business transaction that stores cardholder data.
 Measures to avoid such situations include:

 - Implementing permissions that restrict the rights for creation of business transactions.

 - Regular monitoring of all business transactions and deletion of business transactions that can contain cardholder information.